hailo-ai/hailo-rpi5-examples/README.md

 See the [Upgrade or Downgrade Hailo Software](doc/install-raspberry-pi5.md#hailo-version-upgrade-instructions) section for instructions on how to upgrade the Hailo software.

 ## Available Examples and Resources

-### Hailo Python API
-The Hailo Python API is now available on the Raspberry Pi 5.
-This API allows you to run inference on the Hailo-8L AI processor using Python.
-For examples, see our [Python code examples](https://github.com/hailo-ai/Hailo-Application-Code-Examples/tree/main/runtime/python).
-Additional examples can be found in RPi [picamera2](#picamera2) code.
-Visit our [HailoRT Python API documentation](https://hailo.ai/developer-zone/documentation/hailort-v4-18-0/?page=api%2Fpython_api.html#module-hailo_platform.drivers) for more information.

 ### Hailo Examples